beanbeanjuice/back-to-the-jungle/developer_logs/Roxanne.md

 * Incorporated gameplay background (jungle background) into gameplay scene.

 * Created a vine prefab with 5 different sprites as one of the main obstacles in the game.
 Vines were inspired by source, but made myself on pixelartmaker.

+---
+## May 30, 2023
+* Created and completed artwork for pause menu, including coins logo, distance logo, tablet display logo, and pause logo.
+Also completed continue button, and 2 variations of mainMenu button.
+These were all inspired by credited sources but made myself on pixelartmaker.

+* Reused coins, distance, menu, and tablet sprites for the Game Over menu.
+Created a new back button along with variations of play again button designs according to initial UI design.